gecko0307/dagon/doc/Textures.md

 Some great tools to work with textures:
 - [Texture Tools Exporter](https://developer.nvidia.com/texture-tools-exporter) - compressor by NVIDIA, supports a lot of formats and works with both DDS and KTX.
 Includes mipmap generator, cubemap generator, and normal map generator
 - [KTX-Software](https://github.com/khronosgroup/ktx-software) - official set of tools from Khronos to work with KTX and KTX2
-- [IBLBaker](https://github.com/derkreature/IBLBaker) - a tool for environment map prefiltering.
+- [IBLBaker](https://github.com/derkreature/IBLBaker) - a tool for environment map prefiltering
+- [ImageViewer](https://github.com/kopaka1822/ImageViewer) - multi-format texture viewer.
+Supports viewing layers, mipmaps, 360° cubemaps, and even 3D textures.

 ## Cubemaps